Mae Ngat Somboon Chon Dam

 Background

-“Water is the most important in agriculture.
+“Water is the most important factor in agriculture.
 Even though soil may not be good enough or there are some obstacles in other aspects, if the problem of water source for cultivation can be solved, other things will be better and follow”

-Mae Ngad Somboon Chon Dam is under the Project of Water Source Development in the North, one of the Royal Initiative Projects, with the cooperation between EGAT and the Royal Irrigation Department.
-The Royal Irrigation Department is responsible for building the dam and appurtenant structures whereas EGAT is responsible for constructing the power plant and transmission lines.
+Mae Ngat Somboon Chon Dam is under the Project of Water Source Development in the North, one of the Royal Initiative Projects, with the cooperation between EGAT and the Royal Irrigation Department.
+The Royal Irrigation Department is responsible for building the dam and appurtenant structures, whereas EGAT is responsible for constructing the power plant and transmission lines.
 The construction of the project began in 1977.
 The dam construction was completed in 1984.

 Characteristics of Dam